 Overtraining, stress, infection or cardiac arrhythmia – your resting heart rate can provide the first clues.
-That’s why it makes sense to understand your resting heart rate.
+That’s why it makes sense to understand it and learn how to read its values.

 Regular training – especially endurance training – generally results in a lower resting heart rate, because the trained athlete’s heart pumps more blood with each beat than the heart of a non-trained person.

 Knowing your resting heart rate helps you be more aware of your body.
 For example, after a strenuous training period, your resting heart rate may be slightly higher than usual.
 If your resting heart rate gets faster over time, you may be exercising too much.
-If you are overtraining, your resting heart rate often increases.
 Stress, infections, and some serious illnesses can also cause a higher resting heart rate.

 How to measure your resting heart rate